The Toyota MR2 - A Mid-Engine Marvel

 MR2: The Beginning

-Manufacturers from Europe and beyond have played around with the idea of a mid-engine sports car, but when Toyota first announced that they were working on their own, they weren't playing around.
-However, amidst the oil crisis, it wouldn't reach production until 1984.
+Manufacturers from Europe and beyond have played around with the idea of a mid-engine sports car, so when Toyota first announced that they were working on their own, they weren't playing around.
+Amidst the 1973 oil crisis, it wouldn't reach production until 1984.
 But the flame hadn't died out just yet.

 The first-gen MR2 attracted many buyers, who soon realised that the 4 cylinder 1.5/1.6 litre engine was not only efficient, it had enough power for it to be fun to drive, too.
 And although the 145 horsepower from the supercharged variant was considered very little for a sports car back then, this was the very car that changed that view.